penelopeysm/penelopeysm.github.io/src/content/posts/2025-01-23-multiple-dispatch/index.md

 Now, how do we do this in Julia?

-In Julia, types cannot subtype other concrete types, so the equivalent of the 'parent class' must be an abstract type.
+In Julia, concrete types cannot have subtypes, so the equivalent of the 'parent class' must be an abstract type.

 ```julia
 abstract type Parent end